Do We Need Unit Test

 Scenario 2(Change In Existing Applcation/module):-

-Now assume that there is bug in Multiply method and task has been assigned to a new developer he writes below code and there is no one to review his code.
+task has been assigned to a new developer he writes below code and there is no

 public class Multiplication